Make a Lasting Positive Impression

 The keys to making a positive impression are actually pretty basic and very much rooted in common sense.
 That may be why so many struggle with implementing them during the interview.
 Let’s take a moment and review some of the simple items you can focus on doing in order to make a positive impression.

 • You looked the part.
-Even during this COVID-19 pandemic, it is still expected that you will come to an interview looking appropriate for the role.
+It is expected that you will come to an interview looking appropriate for the role.
 It is a reflection that you “get” the need for professionalism and that you are always ready when needed.

 • You were prepared.
 In today’s online world, so much information is available to us with little or no research effort.
 Be sure to have a general awareness of the organization and what it does.
 Interviewers love when you know a little something about them, so try to obtain some information online.
 Also, make sure to have a couple of thought-provoking questions prepared to ask when it comes to your turn.